andragui/idealista/README.md

 Your task is to **clone** this repository and take into consideration next steps

-###### New features to add
+###### New features added

 1. Create a detail view and navigate to it from ads list.
+**Only the detail view is developed under a little architecture**
-    The detail URL is in the response of the ad list
+    The detail URL is in the response of the ad list **To see more photos on the detail screen, tap twice**
 2. Add a new feature to favourite ads
+**The feature is developed only in local until the listView is refreshed by pullToRefresh**

 ###### Some optional tasks to do (bonus):

-1. Add pull to refresh to the listing
+1. Add pull to refresh to the listing **Added**
-2. Localize the app in english
+2. Localize the app in english **Localized**
-3. Add some test
+3. Add some test **Didn´t added because of time**
 4. Refactor the initial code
+**Created some class functions to get information about the property (i.e. flat on rent)** **Also created class function to get images**
+**Also created generic class function for retrieve generic objects**
 5. Visual improvements

-###### Once you've finished

-1. Notify by email to rrhh@idealista.com which branch of your repo you want our iOS team analyze or send us the project folder (including the .git)
-2. Have a beer after the work done
+**Added locale currency to show the amount in the current currency** (Obviously the exchange between € and another currency is not developed)
+**Added visual message when the property is on rent (per month indication added)** **Added star to know if the property is favourite or not**